-The knowledge provided by an annotation is both explicit - the content of the annotation - and implicit - the "shape" of the annotation and the context of the annotation, including for instance the possible intention of the agent or group of agents which created the annotation.
-The concept of shape for annotations can be considered analogous to the concept of force in the case of speech acts: It modules the annotation content according to information which can be useful when reasoning and exploiting the annotations.
+Knowledge provided by an annotation is both explicit-the content of the annotation-and implicit-the "shape" and the context of the annotation, including for instance the possible intention of the agent or group of agents that created the annotation.
+The concept of shape for annotations can be considered analogous to the concept of force in the case of speech acts: it modulates annotation content according to the information that could be of some use when reasoning and exploiting annotations.

-Some of the artifacts defining the working space in cognitive stigmergy will be devoted to the management of annotations, providing agents with operations for creating and observing annotations, and embedding mechanisms for automatically manipulating such annotations (with form of aggregation, diffusions, selections, ordering) in order to realise the functionality useful for cognitive stigmergy.
-Accordingly, we deal with two basic kinds of annotations: (i) annotations explicitly and intentionally created by agents.
-These include, for instance, agent feedback (evaluation) about a specific artifact belonging to the domain level, agent feedback about a specific annotation on one such artifact, agent annotations not about a specific artifact but about a set of artifacts or a usage practice during a working session; (ii) annotations automatically created by the artifacts supporting their working activities.
-Examples include annotations reporting about how much an artifact has been used, how many agents exploited an artifact for their purposes, how many agents considered useful an annotation for their purposes, what other artifacts have been used (and how) by agents using a given artifact.
+Some of the artifacts defining the working space in cognitive stigmergy are possibly devoted to the management of annotations, providing agents with operations for creating and observing annotations, and embedding mechanisms for automatically manipulating such annotations (with form of aggregation, diffusion, selection, ordering) in order to implement the functionality required for cognitive stigmergy.
+Accordingly, we deal with two basic kinds of annotations:

+- annotations explicitly and intentionally created by agents.
+These include, for instance, agent feedback (evaluation) about a specific artifact belonging to the domain level, agent feedback about a specific annotation on one such artifact, agent annotations about a set of artifacts or a usage practice during a working session. - annotations automatically created by the artifacts supporting their working activities.
+Examples include annotations reporting about how much an artifact has been used, how many agents exploited an artifact for their purposes, how many agents considered an annotation useful for their purposes, which other artifacts have been used (and how) by agents using a given artifact.